A look at the damage caused by illegal devices and how to spot them.

 Disposables need to be taken to a WEEE recycle point.
 Recently, Totally Wicked teamed up with Veolia who responsibly recycle these devices.
 So, that means that you can take your used up kits to any Totally Wicked store or the TECC shop here in Accrington.

-What needs to change.
+What needs to change

-Disposable Alternatives.
+Disposable Alternatives

-Disposable Pre-filled Pods
+Disposable Pre-filled Pod Kits

 Here’s three devices from the most popular disposable names:

-Battery | 500mAh |
+Battery | 1000mAh |

 Battery | 400mAh |